-Get the care you need at the right Geisinger location
+Get the care you need at the right place.

-You can even check-in online to save time, although walk-ins are always welcome.
-Some locations allow you to compare wait times so you can make the choice that’s best for you.
-Urgent care clinics often have more convenient hours than primary care doctors’ offices.
+Some clinics allow you to check-in online to save time, but you can walk in, too.
+Urgent or walk-in care clinics often have more convenient hours than primary care doctors’ offices.

-“Urgent care clinics allow emergency rooms to focus on true emergencies,” explains Dr. Ronald Strony Jr., emergency medicine physician and cochair of Emergency Medicine for the Geisinger Medicine Institute.
+“Our ConvenientCare clinics allow emergency rooms to focus on true emergencies,” says Ronald Strony Jr., MD, emergency medicine physician at Geisinger.
 “They’re helping patients save time and money, and everyone gets the care they need when they need it.”

 - Chest pain